prvsousa/yubikey-ca/README.md

-# yubikey-ca
+# ./scriptyk

 ## Overview

-`yubikey-ca` is a simple command line tool used to build a PKI and SSH CA, powered by a Yubikey (or other PKCS#11 tokens) for private key management and git for history.
+`./scriptyk` is a simple command line tool used to build a PKI and SSH CA, powered by a Yubikey (or other PKCS#11 tokens) for private key management and git for history.